Skip to Content

 11. Do I need to write a supplemental letter to my beneficiaries to provide funeral instructions, personal advice, etc.?

 Again, if you answered "yes" to any of the questions posed, or if you're not sure if your plan needs changed, contact your attorney anyway and they can help you identify any holes in your plans that may need addressed and the potential costs associated with making the changes.
 It's better to take care of those changes yearly, than it is to ignore them and find out later you don't have the documents drafted the way you want them.
-Call Burnett Wilson Law at (402) 810-8611 or contact us online to schedule a free consultation.
+Call Burnett Legal Group at (402) 810-8611 or contact us online to schedule a free consultation.

 Categories: